 Docker File:

 It contains a set of instructions to build a container.
+It is being used to create a base image.
+It has command set to load the OS image, installing required packages, setting up volumes with appropriate permissions, kernel parameters, user creation, and Oracle software installation.

 Manager Process:

-It feeds end user inputs to all generators and creates the container using docker commands.
+It feeds end user inputs to all generators and respective generator will build a script to be executed.
+Once all the scripts have been executed, it creates the container using docker commands.
 Container will be ready with Oracle Software and Oracle Database on it.
 It also sends email notification to end user with all the details about container.

+For example, Database create generator will generate a code with the required name provided by end user, so once the container will be created, it can be used to create database on it.

 Database Create Generator:

-It generates the code to create the database in a container based on inputs provided by Manager Process.
+Manager process invokes this generator with required inputs, and it generates the code to create the database in a container.

 Database listener generator:

-It generates the code to create the listener.ora file in a container based on inputs provided by Manager Process.
+Manager process invokes this generator with required inputs, and it generates the code to create the listener.ora file in a container

 Database init file generator:

-It generates the code to create the initSID.ora file in a container based on inputs provided by Manager Process.
+Manager process invokes this generator with required inputs and it generates the code to create the initSID.ora file in a container which in turn will be used by create database script as an argument.

 User will have access to all above generated files in a container.

 Sample Notification Email: